 For professionals demanding maximum performance, the Fieldpiece MR45 offers distinctive advantages in testing, particularly for high-volume commercial applications.
 Its twin-cylinder design delivered unmatched 0.8 lb/min recovery speeds in testing while maintaining 95% efficiency in extreme heat.
 The ceramic cylinders may ensure exceptional durability through thousands of recoveries.

-Time savings can compound quickly – recovering a 20-pound commercial system took approximately 28 minutes in testing versus 45+ with single-cylinder alternatives.
+Time savings compound quickly.
+Recovering a 20-pound commercial system took approximately 28 minutes in testing versus 45 or more minutes with single-cylinder alternatives.
 For technicians valuing reliability, speed, and professional features, the MR45 investment may pay dividends through increased productivity and reduced downtime.

 Understanding Recovery Machine Warranties